APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

 Gather feedback: Establish channels to collect feedback and suggestions from stakeholders.
 Surveys, feedback forms, and open forums will be employed to ensure stakeholders' voices are heard and incorporated into project decision-making processes.
 </li>
 <li>
 Resolve issues: Provide a platform for stakeholders to raise concerns or issues and ensure they are addressed promptly.
-A dedicated issue tracking system and regular project meetings will facilitate effective issue resolution.
+A dedicated issue-tracking system and regular project meetings will facilitate effective issue resolution.
 </li>
 <li>
 Foster collaboration: Promote collaboration and knowledge sharing among project team members and stakeholders.
 Collaboration tools, online platforms, and project meetings will facilitate information exchange and foster a collaborative environment.